rocky-linux/documentation/docs/labs/sys_admin_II/lab6-the_file_system.md

 Creating partitions (`fdisk`, `mke2fs`, `fsck`, `tune2fs`)

-In this exercise you will create additional partitions on your hard drive.
-You will create the partitions on the free space you left on the drive during the initial installation.
+In this exercise you will create additional partitions on your hard disk.
+During the initial installation you left some free space.
+You will create partitions on this space.

 Partitioning a disk allows the disk to be regarded as a group of independent storage areas.

 Partitions also make backups easier and help to restrict and confine potential problem areas.

-Hard disk space is not infinite and one of your duties as an administrator is to manage the finite space available.
-For instance a simple way to restrict the total storage area on a disk that users can store their personal files is to create a separate partition for the users’ home directory (Of course quotas can also be used).
+Hard disk space is not infinite and one of your duties administrator is managing the available finite space.
+For instance, a simple way to restrict the total storage area on a disk where users can store their personal files is to create a separate partition for the users’ home directory (Of course quotas can also be used).

 #### To explore block storage devices